larsid/netfl/README.md

 # NetFL

-**NetFL** is a framework that extends [Fogbed](https://github.com/larsid/fogbed) by integrating [Flower](https://github.com/adap/flower), enabling simulation of Federated Learning experiments within Fog/Edge computing environments.
-It supports the modeling of heterogeneous and resource-constrained edge scenarios, incorporating factors such as computational disparities among devices and dynamic network conditions, including bandwidth limitations, latency variations, and packet loss.
-This facilitates realistic evaluations of FL systems under non-ideal, real-world conditions.
+**NetFL** is a framework for simulating *Federated Learning* (FL) experiments in **Fog/Edge computing environments**.
+It enables the modeling of **heterogeneous and resource-constrained scenarios**, incorporating factors such as computational disparities among devices, limited bandwidth, latency, packet loss, and diverse network topologies.

+Through its **native abstractions for tasks, devices, and networks**, NetFL allows researchers to configure and execute FL experiments in a **declarative and reproducible** manner, providing more realistic evaluations of algorithms under non-ideal, real-world conditions.

+Under the hood, NetFL leverages [Fogbed](https://github.com/larsid/fogbed) for distributed network emulation and [Flower](https://github.com/adap/flower) for federated learning orchestration.
+These libraries provide robust foundations for emulation and FL training, and NetFL integrates and extends them into a **unified framework designed specifically for FL research in IoT and Edge Computing**.

 ## Installation